mijp1/castep-docs/docs/developer/test_suite.md

 platform.
 This handles all of the definition of test categories, the selection, sequencing and running of tests, and comparison of the run output with a benchmark.
-To run CASTEP, postprocess the output and extract the comparison data it invokes two scripts supplied in the CASTEP distribution `bin` directory named [`run_castep_test.py`](#creation-and-format-of-test-outputs-and-benchmarks) and [`extract_results.pl`](#extraction-of-properties).
+To run CASTEP, postprocess the output and extract the comparison data, it invokes two scripts supplied in the CASTEP distribution `bin` directory named [`run_castep_test.py`](#creation-and-format-of-test-outputs-and-benchmarks) and [`extract_results.pl`](#extraction-of-properties).